msdmazarei/FrontEndAdminPanelStandard/Components/gridComponent.md

   ### onSort
   there is a lot of senario for sorting data, however we introduce this senario which we need a permision for every column for sorting data and a function for adding event for evry sorting

+  ### multiSort
+   This is a boolean props which can allow for display multisort in cattod grid as icon